 - 1) Review the aircraft records to ensure the following: - The currency of the state of inspection - Modifications made to aircraft to accommodate sport parachutists have documentation of approval by GACA. - 2) Inspect the aircraft for the following: - The aircraft's general condition - Modifications made for the accommodation of sport parachute jumping - Current status of operating limitations for door removal, if applicable.
-(Consult FAA AC 105 2 for a list of aircraft that have been flight tested for operating limitations with the door removed) - · Airworthiness certificates, registration certificates, and operating limitations, as appropriate - D. Inspect Parachutists' Equipment.
-Inspect parachutists' equipment to ensure the following: - The main parachute has been packed within the previous 120 days - The auxiliary parachute has been packed by a certificated and appropriately rated rigger - The equipment has been manufactured under a TC or Technical Standard Order (TSO), or is a personnel carrying military parachute
+(Consult FAA AC 105 2 for a list of aircraft that have been flight tested for operating limitations with the door removed) - Airworthiness certificates, registration certificates, and operating limitations, as appropriate - D. Inspect Parachutists' Equipment.
+Inspect parachutists' equipment to ensure the following: - The main parachute has been packed within the previous 120 days

+• The auxiliary parachute has been packed by a certificated and appropriately rated rigger

-- The auxiliary parachute has been packed within the time requirements prescribed by § 105.43 - The certificated parachute rigger's seal has been installed properly - The parachute packs and harness are in good condition - E. Brief Air Show/Air Race Inspector-in-Charge.
+- The equipment has been manufactured under a TC or Technical Standard Order (TSO), or is a personnel carrying military parachute - \bullet The auxiliary parachute has been packed within the time requirements prescribed by $\$ 105.43 - The certificated parachute rigger's seal has been installed properly - The parachute packs and harness are in good condition

+E. Brief Air Show/Air Race Inspector-in-Charge.
 Bring any safety-related deficiencies to the immediate attention of the Inspector in charge (IIC) of monitoring the air show/air race.

-- A. Complete the GAR. - B. Completion of this task can result in the following: - Satisfactory inspection - Communicate concerns/findings to the Director, Airworthiness Division - Follow-up inspection for a particular discrepancy - If enforcement action is required, follow the guidance found in Volume 13, Compliance Enforcement & Resolution of Identified Safety Deficiencies
+- Satisfactory inspection - Communicate concerns/findings to the Director, Airworthiness Division - Follow-up inspection for a particular discrepancy

+• If enforcement action is required, follow the guidance found in Volume 13, Compliance Enforcement & Resolution of Identified Safety Deficiencies